odoo/documentation/crm/leads/generate/import.rst

 Select rows to import
 =====================

-Odoo will automatically map the column headers from your CSV file to the corresponding fields if you tick *The first row of the file contains the label of the column* option.
+Twenty20 will automatically map the column headers from your CSV file to the corresponding fields if you tick *The first row of the file contains the label of the column* option.
 This makes imports easier especially when the file has many columns.
 Of course, you can remap the column headers